ckeistler/Module19_Charity_Analysis_NeuralNetwork/README.md

 ##### Data Preprocessing

   -What variable(s) are considered the target(s) for your model?
+    IS_SUCCESSFUL is the target variable field.
+The goal is to predict whether applicants will be successful if funded by Alphabet Soup.

   -What variable(s) are considered to be the features for your model?

   -What variable(s) are neither targets nor features, and should be removed from the input data?